mcneela/Retina/demos/nldr/tutorial/tutorial.md

 Now we can dissect the content of the loop line by line.

-At each step we use Fovea's `add_layer` function to add a new layer to our 3D data subplot.
+At each step we use Fovea's `add_layer` function to add a new layer to our 3D swiss roll subplot.
 Remember, we have the subplot axes saved in the variable `nld`, so we simply write:

     swiss_sec = nld.add_layer('section ' + str(j))